gohugoio/hugo/content/content-management/front-matter.md

 the multilingual feature.

 `weight`
-: used for sorting; see [list templates][ordering]
+: used for sorting; see [list templates][ordering].

 {{% note "Hugo's Default URL Destinations" %}}
-If neither `slug` nor `url` is present, and [permalinks are not configured otherwise](/content-management/urls/#permalinks), the filename will be used to create the URL for a page.
-See [Content Organization](/content-management/organization) and [URL Management](/content-management/urls/).
+If neither `slug` nor `url` is present and [permalinks are not configured otherwise](/content-management/urls/#permalinks), Hugo will use the filename of your content to create the output URL.
+See [Content Organization](/content-management/organization) for an explanation of paths in Hugo and [URL Management](/content-management/urls/) for ways to customize Hugo's default behaviors.
 {{% /note %}}

 ### User-Defined

 You can add fields to your front matter arbitrarily to meet your needs.
-These user-defined key-values are placed into a single `.Params` variable for use in your templates:
+These user-defined key-values are placed into a single `.Params` variable for use in your templates.

+These fields in the following example can be accessed via `.Params.include_toc` and `.Params.show_comments`, respectively.
+The [Variables][] section provides more information on using Hugo's page- and site-level variables in your templates.

 ```yaml
 include_toc: true
 show_comments: false
 ```

-These two user-defined fields can then be accessed via `.Params.include_toc` and `.Params.show_comments`, respectively.
-The [Variables][] section provides more information on using Hugo's page- and site-level variables in your templates.

 {{% note %}}
 Field names are always normalized to lowercase; e.g., `camelCase: true` is available as `.Params.camelcase`.